Precedent fact errors in Singapore law: United Kingdom position

 According to Lord Scarman, Zamir limited the scope of judicial review to the Wednesbury principle – in other words, the court will not intervene to quash a decision of a statutory authority unless it can be shown that the authority acted unreasonably.
 He held that although the principle is correct in appropriate circumstances, "it cannot extend to interference with liberty unless Parliament has unequivocably enacted that it should".
-He emphasized that if Parliament wished to exclude judicial review of the exercise of a power that restrained liberty, "it must make its meaning crystal clear".
+He emphasised that if Parliament wished to exclude judicial review of the exercise of a power that restrained liberty, "it must make its meaning crystal clear".
 On the facts, since Parliament had not clearly expressed any intention to exclude judicial review of discretion exercised by the immigration authorities, the statutory provision in question fell within the precedent fact category.
 Ultimately, Khera's appeal was allowed as the authorities had not successfully demonstrated that he had obtained permission to enter the UK by deception.
 Conversely, since Khawaja had clearly deceived an immigration officer concerning his marital status, his appeal was dismissed.